Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

 #############################################################################################################################################################
 ##### DATA MODIFICATION                   ##################################################################################
 #############################################################################################################################################################
-#Import count data (you can download from the GEO page)
+#Import count data (you can download it from the GEO page)
 data <- read.table("counts.txt", header=TRUE, sep="\t")

 #Delete columns we will not use
 colnames(data)

-#We are going to use only the genes protein coding.
+#We are going to use only the gene protein-coding.
 data <- filter( data, Type=="protein_coding")
 #12 658 coding genes